 Short Term Projects 15%

-There will be four short term projects that will either be completed in-class or over no more than two weeks.
+There will be three short term projects that will either be completed in-class or over no more than two weeks.
 Missing short term project days, or failing to turn them in on time will result in a 0 for that project.
 Detailed requirements will be posted to the class blog and handed out in class.
 Collectively these projects account for 15% of your final grade.

 - Reading Responses 5%